-Twenty-four Kentucky Governors have lived in the house that now sits at 704 Capitol Avenue in Frankfort, Kentucky.
+Twenty-five Kentucky Governors have lived in the house that now sits at 704 Capitol Avenue in Frankfort, Kentucky.
 Since 1914 when the doors to the "new" Mansion were officially opened for the first time, celebrities, dignitaries and many who would be considered common have visited the "People's House" on a regular basis.

 Governor McCreary with the

 Miss Jennie Shaw, in 1914.

 If the walls could talk we would no doubt hear lots of exciting stories - stories that tell of family celebrations and personal heartaches, political deals that result in triumphant victories and bitter losses and of course, plenty of the kind of gossip that seems to thrive in a town that is loaded with high political ambitions.

 When a new first family moves into the Governor's Mansion one of the first signs of community they experience is a knock on the door and a hearty welcome from the town's folk.
 Tradition suggests the welcoming party bring a silver tray of food to present to the newest members of the community as a welcoming gift.
 This happens even before the newly elected Governor is ceremonially sworn in.